Strategic foresight that’s grounded, disciplined and built for action

 to guard against common pitfalls:

-2. Future-oriented.
-We look beyond the present to plausible trajectories.
+- Future-oriented.
+We look beyond what’s impacting now to plausible trajectories.

 the outset.

-These principles keep scanning grounded in the reality of leadership choices: they help organisations interpret external change in ways that strengthen purpose, improve performance, and sharpen readiness for what comes next.
+These principles keep scanning grounded in the reality of leadership choices: they help organisations interpret external change in ways that ballast purpose and sharpen readiness for what comes next.

 Note: The reflections in this article come from working alongside clients on hundreds of environmental analyses and many scenario planning exercises, always with a focus on translating trends and forces into insights that support strategic decision making.
 The drafting process was supported by OpenAI’s ChatGPT.